Conversations for Listening

 Conversations for Listening is a long-durational poetic research project investigating different aspects listening through open-ended ‘philosophical’ conversations.

 Part of the project has its starting point within our common experience of listening manifesting itself in our ‘good’ conversations.
-The kind of conversations, where the theme, expected outcome, intentions or whatever that initiated the conversation in the first place is loosened up, given up, and the conversation as a subject of its own takes charge, takes up space and time within the conversation – becomes a third party.
-You don’t direct it, the conversation directed by other means, and all involved follows suit.
-All just listen in, and offer time and space, while also contributing with paths to follow, explore or escape from.
+The kind of conversations, where the theme, expected outcome, intentions or whatever that initiated the conversation in the first place is loosened up, changed, forgotten, and the conversation takes on a subject of its own.
+You are not necessarily able to direct it – the conversation seems directed by other means, and all involved follows, listen to this ‘third’, to what the conversation suggest, seek, wish and dream for.
+We listen in, offer time and space, while also responding with paths of care and imagination; paths to follow and explore or escape from/within.

 Note on strategy